We are the technology arm of the United Nations University.

 Infrastructure and computing solutions

-Our vision is that ICT should permeate everything we seek to do at UNU as an essential and invisible tool that is always available and seamlessly integrated into our activities - to address the global pressing problems of our time.
+Our vision is that ICT should permeate everything we seek to do at UNU as an essential and invisible tool that is always available and seamlessly integrated into our activities - to address global pressing problems.
 At C3 we strive for service excellence by aligning ICT with business strategy and pursuing user-led innovation initiatives that combine efforts, eliminate duplication and encourage sharing of expertise.

 Focusing on user needs rather than on the system; always seeking to engage users as active collaborators in various stages of the innovation cycle.